robotindex/robotindex-data/README.md

                              record and vice versa (no orphans in either direction).
+Run by the sync-products workflow, and by hand after editing either the directory or a product record. validate_crosslinks.py    Validates the product <-> builds-mods.json link graph: every buildsModsId a product's firmwareCommunity array references
+                             actually exists in builds-mods.json, and no product references the same buildsModsId twice.
+Doesn't overlap with validate_products.py (schema/orphans) or validate_data.py (builds-mods.json's own
-Run by the sync-products workflow, and by hand after editing either the directory or a product record. sync_products.py          Fetches directory.html and every product-*.html page from the live site and re-derives directory.json + products/*.json from them.
+                             schema) -- this is the one that catches the link graph itself going stale.
+Run by the sync-products workflow, and by hand after editing a product's firmwareCommunity or renaming a builds-mods.json id. sync_products.py          Fetches directory.html and every product-*.html page from the live site and re-derives directory.json + products/*.json from them.
 Run by the sync-products workflow; can also be run by hand with